indomaguro/mainweb/README.md

 ## Logs
 - Jul 30, 2020 [Eat and Drink]: List all store represent by best capture image linked to store description page
 - Jul 30, 2020 [Eat and Drink]: Set title for each images.
 Put on the center of the images
+- Aug 1, 2020 [News ]: Listed down some news at the bottom of the homepage
+- Aug 1, 2020 [Logo ]: Prepare some stuff in CSS to put the web's logo on top of navbar